gracicot/gracicot.github.io/_posts/2017-07-11-concept-model-part1.md

 Of course!
 There is one thing in that list we can now do: change the way objects are sent.
 Instead of changing 200 function signature, we only have to change the constructor of `task`, and this is what we're gonna do.

 Now, want the `push` function to albe be able to receive `some_library_task`.
-For that, we need adapters to adapt those types to the `AbstractTask` interface, and change the constructor of `Task`:
+For that, we need adapters to adapt those types to the `abstract_task` interface, and change the constructor of `task`:
 ```c++
 struct some_library_task_adapter : abstract_task {
     some_library_task_adapter(some_library_task t) : task{std::move(t)} {}